YonatanAhituv/Quizlet-Bot/README.md

 2. Selenium

 # Installation
-Then, just go to command prompt and/or terminal, change your current directory to the installation path.
+Go to command prompt and/or terminal, change your current directory to the OQBRTA installation path.
 Then, type in python main.py.
 # Is that it?
 Yes...that is it.